Wyrrrd/send-to-hydrus/README.md

-# send-to-hydrus
+# Send to Hydrus
-Share URLs into Hydrus Client API
+Share URLs on Android into Hydrus Client API

 ## How to setup
   - Download [HTTP Request Shortcuts](https://http-shortcuts.rmy.ch/)